arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 It has a limited amount of write cycles, meaning that it is best suited for read-only applications.
 Make sure to never use `write()` inside `void loop()` because you may use all write cycles for the chip.

 Read more in the [Guide to EEPROM](/learn/programming/eeprom-guide).

+To learn more about the EEPROM capabilities of the UNO R4 WiFi, check out the [EEPROM Guide](/tutorials/uno-r4-wifi/eeprom).

 ## SPI